Bread Dad

 5 from 14 votes

-This cake mix banana bread recipe is very simple to make.
-It consists only of cake mix, eggs, butter... and of course ripe & delicious bananas!
+My cake mix banana bread is a delicious fusion of sweet cake flavor and classic banana bread.
+It is also very simple to make because cake mix banana bread uses only of cake mix, eggs, butter (or oil)… and ripe bananas!
 Visit BreadDad.com for more great banana bread recipes.

 Course: Appetizer, Breakfast, Dessert, Dinner, Lunch, Snack